1-877-929-7245

 • Breakfast, Dinner

 Leaving Salzburg after a leisurely breakfast, we travel by First Class rail into the heart of the Austrian Alps.
-The dramatic scenery increases on the approach to Innsbruck, with steep mountains rising either side of the Inn Valley.
+The dramatic scenery increases on the approach to Innsbruck, with steep mountains rising on either side of the Inn Valley.

 The rest of the afternoon is free to continue exploring and you could travel on the Nordkette Cable Car, a hybrid funicular and cable car system designed by renowned architect Zaha Hadid.
 At the top, you are rewarded with otherworldly views across the Tyrolean Alps from a height of more than 7,000 feet.
-In the evening, we regroup at our central hotel overlooking the majestic peak for a three-course dinner.
+In the evening, we regroup at our central hotel overlooking the majestic peak for dinner.

 Includes